Prescription Refill Without Insurance — Here's What You'll Actually Pay

 Can I really skip insurance and still save money?

 Yes, often.
-For common chronic generics, the $45 visit + $4–$30 pharmacy cost frequently comes in below what you'd pay using insurance on a high-deductible plan.
+For common chronic generics, the cash-pay visit + $4–$30 pharmacy cost frequently comes in below what you'd pay using insurance on a high-deductible plan.
 If you have an excellent low-copay plan and your deductible is met, insurance may still win.
 Run the math for your specific medication.

 Can I use FSA or HSA funds at Bidwell?

 Yes.
-The $45 visit is an FSA/HSA-qualified medical expense.
+The cash-pay visit is an FSA/HSA-qualified medical expense.
 The medication fill at the pharmacy is also FSA/HSA eligible.
 We'll email you a detailed receipt with provider name, license number, date of service, and CPT-style visit description so your benefits administrator has everything they need.

 What if I need a refill for a medication that's not on your list?